nla-group/classix/docs/source/quickstart.rst

 **If you want to compare the speed with other clustering algorithms in scikit-learn or other packages combined with Cython, please use CLASSIX of Cython installation for a fair comparison.**

-Note: using numpy<=1.22, CLASSIX will support Cython with memoryview, it's even faster.

 I. **pip**